Preston Bluebonnet

 We, the ladies of the Preston Bluebonnet Chapter of the National Charity League, are a group of women and girls who believe in the mission to foster the mother-daughter relationship by being compassionate, contemporary, dedicated, enthusiastic, and focused on making a difference in our chapter, our community, and the world at large.

-The Preston Bluebonnet Chapter was established in October 2010 with an NCL record of 382 founding members and chartered in April of 2011.
+The Preston Bluebonnet Chapter was established in October 2010 with an NCL record of 382 founding members and chartered in April 2011.
 Our chapter was founded by a group of civic-minded mothers who had a vision of strengthening the mother-daughter bond with their own daughters.
-Currently, our chapter has approximately 284 Active members and 18 Sustaining members.
+Currently, our chapter has approximately 265 Active members and 37 Sustaining members.
+Total hours served so far this year (from June 1, 2024 – Feb 18, 2025) is 4,541.25!

 Join Our Chapter